There’s an ever-increasing reliance on internet connectivity with so many aspects of our daily lives.

 And if tech support isn’t of much help, have your ISP send a technician to your home to fix your network issues.
 Another option is to hire a home network professional to help you achieve optimal results with your setup.

 Don’t forget to keep your home network protected by securing any new network devices you’re adding.

 Solution #4: use a WiFi extender

-Another solution to improve the strength of the WiFi in your garage and the rest of your home is to use a WiFi extender.
+Another solution to improve the strength of the WiFi in your garage and around your entire home is to use a WiFi extender.
 This device is also known as a WiFi repeater, booster, or relay.

 Whatever it’s called, these devices all essentially do the same thing – they simply extend the range of the WiFi signal from your main router.
 You can use more than one extender to expand your WiFi signal’s area coverage.

 Performance in these devices will be affected by features such as the quality of antennas and processors used by the manufacturer.

 Higher quality WiFi extenders that feature dual radios or dual routers will minimize the speed loss that WiFi extenders typically experience.